gethop-dev/hop-documentation/docs/source/get-started/aws-run-project/main.rst

   * Test environment resources: The tool will create the AWS resources for running the test environment.

-* Project file creation.
+* Project files creation.
 The tool will create the local project files in the hop-tutorial folder.

 * Post-installation steps.
 If required the tool will print additional